WordPress/wp20-book/Content/BB-Chapter-8-Gutenberg.md

-Building Blocks Chapter 8:
+# Building Blocks: The Evolution of WordPress
-A Modern Day Printing Press?
+## Chapter 8 — A Modern Day Printing Press?
 WordPress makes the case for Gutenberg

 Gutenberg, now known as the Block Editor, was a major change for WordPress.
 On the surface, Gutenberg was just a new text editor, but beneath the surface, there is more to the story.